kohana/unittest/README.markdown

 ## Writing tests

-If you're writing a test for your application, place it in "application/tests".
-Similarly, if you're writing a test for a module place it in modules/[modulefolder]/tests
+If you're writing a test for your application, place it in "application/phpunit_tests".
+Similarly, if you're writing a test for a module place it in modules/[modulefolder]/phpunit_tests

+*Note:* The 'phpunit_tests' folder is used to avoid conflict with kohana-unittest, however if you want to use the tests folder instead then feel free to change tests.php to reflect this.

 To allow users to selectively run tests you need to organise your tests into groups.
 Here's an example test showing how to do this: